Jeremy Dale Roberts, 16th May 1934 - 11th July 2017

 Jeremy Dale Roberts’s music has been described as 'deeply personal, visionary, conveying his own distinctive creative voice'.
 Occasionally it displays a taste for unconventional, sometimes exotic media: for instance, the Hamadryad for alto flute, viola and guitar; the large sequence of pieces for gamelan entitled Stelae; and the Nightpiece for soprano and two bass viols, commissioned by Evelyn Tubb.
 But he has also written a good deal for his own instrument, the piano, most notably the Oggetti – omaggio à Morandi, inspired by the still-lifes of the great 20th century Italian artist.

-As well as composition, he has been active as a teacher for many years, notably at Morley College, the Royal College of Music (1966-98, latterly as Head of Composition) and as Visiting Professor of Composition at the University of Iowa (1999-2000, 2004).
-Other activities include work for the Finzi Trust and the RVW Trust, and extensive editorial work on the recently published editions of Gerald Finzi’s music.
-His interests include the fine arts, literature, gardening and travelling: shortly after graduating he spent two years in Cameroon, and in recent years has been to Mexico, Russia, Korea, South-East Asia, and Ladakh, as well as a regular visitor to South Africa.
+As well as composition, he was active as a teacher for many years, notably at Morley College, the Royal College of Music (1966-98, latterly as Head of Composition) and as Visiting Professor of Composition at the University of Iowa (1999-2000, 2004).
+Other activities included work for the Finzi Trust and the RVW Trust, and extensive editorial work on the published editions of Gerald Finzi’s music.
+His interests included the fine arts, literature, gardening and travelling: shortly after graduating he spent two years in Cameroon, and in more recent years he travelled to Mexico, Russia, Korea, South-East Asia, and Ladakh, as well as being a regular visitor to South Africa.

-He is married to Paulette, (née Zwahlen), a shiatsu practitioner, whom he met at Ashmansworth, the home of the Finzi family.
-Their two children, Antoinette and Luke, have provided them with three grandchildren, Zoe and Mia and Finley.
+He was married for over fifty years to Paulette, (née Zwahlen), a shiatsu practitioner, whom he met at Ashmansworth, the home of the Finzi family.
+Their two children, Antoinette and Luke, provided them with three grandchildren, Zoe and Mia and Finley.